Surkovskaya

+Novgorod Museum-Reserve - Deesis Row - 16th Century - From the Padchevarskaya Church of the Archangel Michael in Surkovskaya village.

 Surkovskaya (Сурковская) is a rural locality (a village) in Beketovskoye Rural Settlement, Vozhegodsky District, Vologda Oblast, Russia.
 The population was 50 as of 2002.

 Geography

 Surkovskaya is located 47 km northwest of Vozhega (the district's administrative centre) by road.
 Baranovskaya is the nearest rural locality.